Adversarial Purification with the Manifold Hypothesis: Experiments

+Figure~\ref{fig:cifar_AE_VAE} shows various sample predictions and reconstructions from the VAE-Classifier on CIFAR-10 and CelebA.
+The results are slightly different from those on MNIST, Fashion-MNIST, and SVHN: in Figures~\ref{fig:cifar_AE_VAE}(a)-(b), although the reconstructed images are more blurry compared with MNIST, Fashion-MNIST, and SVHN, the VAE-Classifier is still robust under adversarial attacks.
+Distribution of the negative ELBO for clean, attack, and purified examples are shown in Figure~\ref{fig:elbo_curve}.

+We use tiny ResNet backbones for ablation study between the Standard-AE-Classifier and the VAE-Classifier.
+Classification accuracy of CIFAR-10 and SVHN is provided in Table \ref{tbl:cifar_performance} (see Appendix E for results on MNIST and Fashion-MNIST).
+According to our results, optimizing the ELBO during the test time is more effective than only optimizing the reconstruction loss.
+Table~\ref{tbl:rev_performacne_rep_network} shows test-time purification (CIFAR-10) with larger backbones such as ResNet-50 (standard training) and PreActResNet-18 (adversarial training).
+With our defense, the robust accuracy of ResNet-50 on CIFAR-10 increases by more than 50\%.
+Our method can also be applied to adversarially trained models (PreActResNet-18) to further increase their robust accuracy.

-We start with the multi-objective attack.
-We use Fashion-MNIST to perform the experiment and plot the accuracy vs trade-off term $\lambda_a$ (equation \ref{eq:multi_atk_obj}) in figure \ref{fig:DA_attack}.
-We observe that the multi-objective optimization decreases performance of attacks and does not have observable impacts on our test-time defense.
-Therefore, our proposed approach is robust against the multi-objective attack.
+\textbf{Multi-objective Attacks.} We evaluate our method with the multi-objective attacks on CIFAR-10 and provide accuracy with respect to trade-off term $\lambda_a$ of Eq.~\eqref{eq:multi_atk_obj_delta_adv} in Figure~\ref{fig:ablation_study}(a).
+We observe that the classification accuracy of adversarial examples increases as the trade-off term increases while impacts on our defense are not significant.
+Thus, our defense is robust to the multi-objective attacks.
+We provide some successful multi-objective adversarial examples in Appendix E.

-Another representative defense-aware attack is the BPDA attack.
-We evaluate Standard-AE-Classifier models and VAE-Classifier models on the BPDA attack and show results in table \ref{tbl:bpda_comp}.
-VAE-Classifier models show reasonable performance across multiple datasets even under the BPDA attack while Standard-AE-Classifier models only show robustness on the MNIST dataset.
-PixelDefend\citep{song2018pixeldefend} obtains a 9\% accuracy for CIFAR10 on the BPDA attack \citep{athalye2018obfuscated}.
-SOAP \citep{shi2020online} obtains a 3.7\% accuracy for CIFAR10 on the BPDA attack \citep{croce2022evaluating}.